hipleo/turing-complete-to-real-cpu/README.md

 ### May 31, 2026

-I continued with CPU CPU Architecture 2.
+I continued with CPU Architecture 2.
 I am almost at the end of this part.
 I have one final level for this part of the game.
 This was a very tiring time to play the game as I was sick.

 **Time:** 9 hours

 ### July 2026 — Update

 I got distracted for a couple of weeks and when i came back i found Turing Complete had an update and that broke the save files.
 So I switched to the old version to recover my progress.
 I am currently working on the Conditionals level, the circuit is constantly breaking on me.
 I am close to making this level work.

+## Chapter 6 — Functions

+### July 9, 2026
+I Have finished the level Conditionals, and I have officially finished with the CPU Architecture 2.
+I am now on the Functions chapter, I have only completed two levels in the Functions chapter.
+The Hex racer level, which required me to say what the hex codes are and the Shift level which made me make a shifter of bytes to the left.
+These levels are overall simple and I am looking forward to what I will face in this chapter.

+**Time:** 9.6 hours(for the conditionals level) and 2 hours for the rest

 ## What's Next After the Game

-Once the game(at least CPU Architecture 2) is done, the plan is:
+Once the game(at least Functions) is done, the plan is:

 **Step 1 — Rebuild in Digital (circuit simulator)**
 Take everything I designed in Turing Complete and rebuild it in [Digital](https://github.com/hneemann/Digital) — a proper EDA simulation tool.
 This produces clean schematics and lets me verify the design before touching any hardware.